mabedd/Software-Defect-Prediction-Ensemble/README.md

 <h2><strong><italic>Research Paper Implementation</italic></strong></h2>
 A comprehensive implementation of the paper <a href='https://www.sciencedirect.com/science/article/abs/pii/S0950584914001591'>Software defect prediction using ensemble learning on selected features.</a>

-The paper was presented by <strong>Dr.Lahouari Ghouti</strong> at Prince Sultan Univserity in the Software Analytics course (SE480).
+The paper was presented by <strong><a href='https://www.linkedin.com/in/dr-lahouari-ghouti/'>Dr.Lahouari Ghouti</a></strong> at Prince Sultan Univserity in the Software Analytics course (SE480).

 The implementation was benchmarked on the <a href='https://figshare.com/articles/dataset/Software_Defect_Prediction_Dataset/13536506/1'>Ant 1.7</a> public dataset for software metrics.
 According to the paper this particular dataset achieved the highest performance with the proposed APE.